phenotypic/MTT-Assay-Analyser/README.md

 After running the script, you will be presented with an analysis showing the most and least effective drugs for each of the concentrations across the whole assay data.

-The script will also plot a clustered bar chart showing the mean percentage viability of the cells for each drug type, along with the standard deviation of each column shown as error bars:
+The script will also plot a clustered bar chart showing the mean percentage viability of the cells for each drug type, along with the standard deviation of each column multiplied by 100, shown as error bars:

 ![Plate](https://i.ibb.co/m0X0myS/Figure-1.png)